Admissions Requirements (International): Transfer Student

 Applying for acceptance to the University:

 - Complete an online undergraduate application by creating a myBarry account.
 Applying online is highly encouraged because it expedites the admission process.
 However, you may also download and mail a conventional paper application.
 Remember to select and indicate a specific course of study on your application.
 This is needed in order to process your immigration documentation.
-If applying online using your myBarry account, the application fee is $20.00.
-If submitting a paper application, the fee is $30.00 by check or money order payable to Barry University.

 - Submit official transcripts from all secondary and post-secondary institutions.
 Incomplete transcripts must be updated with final official transcripts as soon as all coursework is completed.